List of Coronation Street characters introduced in 2012: Milton Fanshaw

 A few weeks later, at his home in Palm Springs, Milton had a fall at his poolside where he was discovered by his maid.
 Sylvia flew over to California to look after him whilst he recovered.

+Meredith McGuire

+Meredith McGuire, played by Su Douglas was the governor of Bessie Street School.
+She made two appearances in Coronation Street.
+The first was on 30 January.
+Brian Packham (Peter Gunn) was afraid of her, and she also warned him that if he didn't improve the school's results in three months, he would be fired from his job.
+Brian eventually made up a healthy regime for school lunches and other rules as well.

+Five months later, Meredith made her second appearance on 12 July when she was shocked to discover that her granddaughter Lindsay Hayward (Eleni Foskett) was bullying pupil Faye Windass (Ellie Leach).
+She forced Lindsay to apologize, and also assured Faye's adoptive mother Anna (Debbie Rush) that her granddaughter will be disciplined.
+Three months later, it was shockingly revealed that Meredith had died of unknown causes on 23 September.
+Ken Barlow (William Roache) would eventually be elected to take her place as governor of Bessie Street.

 Alison Soames

 Alison Soames, played by Dawn Hope, made her first screen appearance on 24 May 2012.
 The previous month, Natalie Gumede revealed that Kirsty Soames' parents would be introduced to Coronation Street.
 The actress commented that seeing Kirsty's parents would give viewers "more of a clue as to what made her the way she is."
 Hope's casting was announced on 18 May.
 Daniel Kilkelly from Digital Spy reported that Alison and her husband Edwin (David Lonsdale) are invited to their daughter's birthday party, where they discover she is engaged and pregnant.
 Kilkelly added "Both Kirsty and Alison appear fearful of Ed, which is explored further when Kirsty later opens up to Tyrone about her troubled past…" In August 2012, producer Phil Collinson revealed that Alison and Edwin would be making another appearance the following month.
 In January 2013, Kilkelly reported that Alison would be returning, in the wake of Kirsty's accusations that Tyrone was abusing her.

 Edwin and Alison arrive at their daughter's surprise birthday party, invited by her fiancé, Tyrone Dobbs (Alan Halsall).
 The couple are shocked when they learn that Kirsty is engaged and pregnant.
 They leave after Edwin learns that Kirsty has been dismissed from the police force.
 Kirsty reveals to Tyrone that she and Alison have suffered from Edwin's domestic abuse for years and Kirsty resents her mother for sticking by him.